mehulagg/gitlab/doc/user/project/settings/index.md

 sast: # none of these attributes can be overriden by a developer's local .gitlab-ci.yml
   variables:
     FOO: sast
+  image: ruby:2.6
   stage: pre-compliance
+  rules:
+        - when: always
+  allow_failure: false
+  before_script:
+  - echo "No before scripts."
   script:
   - echo "running $FOO"
+  after_script:
+  - echo "No after scripts."

 sanity check:
+  image: ruby:2.6
   stage: pre-deploy-compliance
+  rules:
+        - when: always
+  allow_failure: false
+  before_script:
+  - echo "No before scripts."
   script:
   - echo "running $FOO"
+  after_script:
+  - echo "No after scripts."

 audit trail:
+  image: ruby:2.6
   stage: post-compliance
+  rules:
+        - when: always
+  allow_failure: false
+  before_script:
+  - echo "No before scripts."
   script:
   - echo "running $FOO"
+  after_script:
+  - echo "No after scripts."

 include: # Execute individual project's configuration
   project: '$CI_PROJECT_PATH'
   file: '$CI_PROJECT_CONFIG_PATH'
 ```

+#### Ensuring compliance jobs are always run
+Compliance pipelines use GitLab's CI system to give you incredible amount of flexibility
+for defining any sort of compliance jobs you like.
+Depending on what your goals, these jobs
+can be modified by end-users or configured to be non-modifiable.

+At a high-level, if a value in a compliance job is set, it cannot be changed or overridden
+by project-level configurations.
+If a value is not present in a compliance job, a project-level
+configuration may set it though.
+This could be desirable or not depending on your use case.

+There are a few best practices for ensuring that these jobs are always run exactly
+as you define them and that downstream, project-level pipeline configurations
+cannot change them.

+1. Add a `rules:when:always` block to each of your compliance jobs.
+    - This ensures they are non-modifiable and will always be run.
+1. Explicitly set any variables the job may reference.
+    - This ensures that project-level pipeline configurations do not set them and alter their behavior.
+    - This includes any jobs that drive the logic of your job.
+1. Explicitly set the container image file to run the job in.
+    - This ensures that your script steps execute in the correct environment.
+1. Explicitly set any relevant Gitlab pre-defined [job keywords](https://docs.gitlab.com/ee/ci/yaml/README.html#job-keywords).
+    - This ensures that your job uses the settings you intend and that they are not overriden by project-level pipelines.

 ### Sharing and permissions